 Hiring a Captain Disclaimer

 Everyone can benefit from even the smallest crew, and of course, the more passengers there are, the more work there is to be done.
-On certain occasions like hosting a boat party, sightseeing or even for a boat memorial service, we encourage you to seek a professional captain and crew.
-However, for the record, in this article, we are talking about professional and licensed captains and it’s important to make that distinction.
-Every boat owner can be viewed as a captain of his boat but not all have the actual license to be one.
+We encourage you to seek a professional captain and crew on certain occasions like hosting a boat party, sightseeing, or even for a boat memorial service.
+However, for the record, in this article, we are talking about professional and licensed captains, and it’s important to make that distinction.
+Every boat owner can be viewed as a captain of his boat, but not all have the actual license to be one.
 That depends on the laws of the country where you are boating and whether it’s legal to drive a boat without a special captain license or not.

 What are the Duties of a Boat Captain

 In simplest terms, the job of a captain is to make sure everything goes smoothly.
-Their awareness of all the safety precautions and communication with coastal guards to get the weather and safety reports make any trip worry-free.
-They assign and monitor duties performed by the crew, keep a well-documented log of the journey, and in the case of international travel, it is the captain’s duty to meet the requirements of local and international customs and inspections.
-Combine that with their knowledge of how to deal with all kinds of mechanical problems and operate all of the machinery on board along with first aid training and much more, to get the idea that having a captain on board is definitely something you should think about.
+Boat charter captains are aware of all the safety precautions and communication with coastal guards to get the weather and safety reports to make any trip worry-free.
+They assign and monitor duties performed by the crew, keep a well-documented log of the journey.
+In the case of international travel, the captain must meet the requirements of local and international customs and inspections.
+Combine that with their knowledge of how to deal with all kinds of mechanical problems and operate all of the machinery onboard along with first aid training and much more, to get the idea that having a captain on board is definitely something you should think about.